oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 The stockmanager is running, but the storefront is still not ready, and it won't be until the readiness check is called again and determines that it's ready to work.

-Looking at the kubectl output abut 90 seconds later
+- Looking at the kubectl output abut 90 seconds later:
+  -  `kubectl get all`

 ```
-$ kubectl get all
 NAME                                READY   STATUS    RESTARTS   AGE
 pod/stockmanager-6456cfd8b6-4mpl2   1/1     Running   0          96s
 pod/storefront-74cd999d8-dzl2n      1/1     Running   0          35m